The Project Hate MCMXCIX: History

-In early 2005, the band began recording their fourth studio album, Armageddon March Eternal - Symphonies of Slit Wrists, with Dan Swanö.
-Michael Håkansson of Evergrey joined the band as a bassist during the recording, and later joined the band full-time.
+In early 2005, the band began recording their fourth studio album, Armageddon March Eternal - Symphonies of Slit Wrists, with Swanö.
+Bassist Michael Håkansson of Evergrey joined the band during recording, and later full-time.
 Armageddon March Eternal was released by Threeman Recordings in October 2005.

-In 2006, the band left their record label and eventually signed with Peter Stormare's record label, StormVox.
-The band added drummer Daniel Moilanen for their upcoming album, to have live drums for the first time since the band's creation.
+In 2006, the band left their record label and signed with Peter Stormare's record label, StormVox.
+The band added drummer Daniel Moilanen for their upcoming album, to have live drums for the first time.
 The fifth studio album, In Hora Mortis Nostræ, was released September 2007.
-Distribution deals were being sorted in the remainder of 2007 to get the album out as widely as possible, with little success.
+Distribution deals were sought throughout late 2007 to maximize album reach, with little success.

-In July 2009, the band released its sixth full-length studio album The Lustrate Process on Vic Records.
+In July 2009, the band released its sixth full-length studio album, The Lustrate Process, on Vic Records.

-2010 brought about a change within the band as Jo Enckell was relieved from her duties as vocalist, being replaced by ex-Witchbreed's Ruby Roque.
-Bassist, Michael Håkansson was announced as being no longer a part of the band following his absence from the band's previous album 'The Lustrate Process'.
-The bass from that point has been taken care of by Lord K Philipson.
-A third member, drummer Thomas Ohlsson was replaced by ex-Vomitory/Torture Division drummer Tobias 'Tobben' Gustafsson.
+Singer Jo Enckell was replaced with ex-Witchbreed's Ruby Roque in 2010.
+Bassist Michael Håkansson was announced as being no longer in the band following his absence from The Lustrate Process.
+Lord K Philipson has played bass since.
+Thomas Ohlsson was replaced with ex-Vomitory/Torture Division drummer Tobias 'Tobben' Gustafsson.

-2014 brought another set of changes to The Project Hate.
-It was announced that Ruby Roque was relieved from duties, and renowned drummer Dirk Verbeuren would be taking up the drums.
-The name of the new female singer is Ellinor Asp.
+Drummer Dirk Verbeuren replaced Ruby Roque in 2014.
+The new female singer was Ellinor Asp.

-Apart from Philipson, there are no longer any fixed members in the band (only Jörgen Sandström has been there since the beginning with Philipson), but a wide array of musicians are brought in for each recording to help realize Philipson's vision for TPH.
+Apart from Philipson, there are no longer any fixed band members; only Jörgen Sandström has been there since the beginning), but a wide array of musicians are brought in for each recording.